Poetry lost a staunch advocate when Leslie Mellichamp died on

 December 18, 2001.
 A longtime editor of The Lyric, the oldest magazine in North

-America devoted to traditional poetry, he was the author of scores of poems,
+America devoted to traditional poetry, Leslie was the author of scores of poems,

-essays, and short stories that appeared in the 1950s and '60s in such places as
+essays, and short stories that appeared in the '50s and '60s in publications

 the Atlantic, New York Times, Saturday Review, Ladies'

 Home Journal and the Georgia Review.
 Believing with the gifted

 contributors who have kept The Lyric alive since 1921 that the roots of a

 living poetry lie in music and the common life, rather than in the fragmented

 bizarre, and that rhyme, structure, and lucidity are timeless attributes of